Call for Research Papers

 Style and Author Instructions

-Research papers must not exceed 6 pages, including any appendix, with unlimited number of pages containing only bibliography.
-Only electronic submissions in PDF format using the ACM sigconf template (see https://www.acm.org/publications/proceedings-template) will be considered.
-The submissions will be through https://cmt3.research.microsoft.com/AIMLSystems2021.
+Research papers must not exceed 8 pages, excluding appendix, acknowledgment and bibliography.
+Only electronic submissions in PDF format using the ACM sigconf template (see https://www.overleaf.com/gallery/tagged/acm-official) will be considered.
+The submissions will be through https://cmt3.research.microsoft.com/AIMLSystems2022/.

 Papers can be submitted under any of the three main topics listed above.
 Authors are required to make a primary topic selection, with optional secondary topics for each paper.
 Number of papers accepted under each topic is not capped.
 We will accept all papers that meet the high quality and innovation levels required by the AIMLSystems conference.
 All papers that are accepted will appear in the proceedings.